2025 Royal Challengers Bengaluru season

-The 2025 season was the 18th season for the Indian Premier League franchise Royal Challengers Bengaluru.
-They were one of the ten teams that competed in the 2025 Indian Premier League (IPL).
-The team finished in fourth place in the previous season.
+The 2025 season was the 18th season for the Indian Premier League (IPL) cricket franchise Royal Challengers Bengaluru.
+They were one of the ten teams that competed in the 2025 IPL.
 Ahead of the season, Rajat Patidar was announced as the captain.
 The team was coached by Andy Flower.

-The Royal Challengers Bengaluru finished in second place in the league stage, making them advance to the Qualifier 1.
+Royal Challengers Bengaluru finished in second place in the league stage, and advanced to Qualifier 1 in the playoffs.
 They also became the first IPL team to win all away games in a season.
-The team defeated Punjab Kings in the Qualifier 1 to qualify for Bengaluru's fourth final.
+The team defeated Punjab Kings in Qualifier 1 to qualify for Bengaluru's fourth final.
 In the final, they defeated Punjab Kings again to win their maiden title after 18 years.
+Virat Kohli scored the most runs (657) while Josh Hazlewood took the most wickets (22) for Bengaluru in the 2025 season.

 Pre-season

-The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Royal Challengers Bengaluru were one of the four active franchises to not have won the IPL title prior to 2025.
+The team finished in fourth place in the previous season.
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
 Bengaluru played all their home matches at M. Chinnaswamy Stadium, except for the last one, which was moved to Ekana Cricket Stadium due to the weather conditions in Bengaluru.